Pay your rent online, see latest statements, book and view repairs through the Tenant Portal

 Your needs are worked out using the personal allowances and premiums for the members of your family who live with, and are dependent on you.
 You cannot get Housing Benefit / Council Tax Support if you (and your partner) have more than £16,000 in savings or capital.

-If you are working for an employer you will need to give us 5 weeks, or 2 months, wage slips to work out your average earnings.
+If you are working for an employer you will need to give us 5 weeks, or 2 months of your wage slips to work out your average earnings.
 Earnings are worked out after allowing for Income Tax, National Insurance contributions and half of any pension contributions that you make.

 All other income is taken into account on a weekly basis, including state benefits, private pensions and maintenance payments.
 Some types of income are ignored either in full or in part when working out how much we can pay you.

 Personal Allowances are the allowances set by the government to be used when calculating benefit entitlement.
 They are meant to reflect how much money a person needs to live on per week.
-They vary depending on the circumstances of the person claiming, the size and circumstances or their family if they have one.
+They are meant to reflect how much money a person needs to live on per week.
+They vary depending on the circumstances of the person claiming and the size and circumstances of their family if they have one.

 You may get less benefit because of people living with you.
 These could be: